 Marmaduke’s Second Raid – April 1863

-After the Confederate troops returned to Arkansas, Marmaduke immediately began to plan for a second raid into Missouri.
+After the Confederate troops returned to Arkansas, Marmaduke immediately began planning a second raid into Missouri.
 His objectives were:

-to draw Union troops away from Fayetteville to reduce pressure on the Confederate troops; to stop the possibility of Union troops being sent to support General Ulysses Grant at Vicksburg, Mississippi or General William Rosecrans in Tennessee get more supplies and recruits.
+draw Union troops away from Fayetteville to reduce pressure on the Confederate troops; to stop the possibility of Union troops being sent to support General Ulysses Grant at Vicksburg, Mississippi, or General William Rosecrans in Tennessee to get more supplies and recruits.

 Cape Girardeau – April 25, 1863 – The conflict was part of the pursuit of U.S. Brigadier General John McNeil through Southeast Missouri by Confederate Brigadier General John S. Marmaduke.